SUT-CE-Courses/database/syllabus.md

 # Grading Policy
-  * Quizes: 3 points (5 quizes each 0.75 points; the lowest score will be dropped)
+  * Quizes: 2 points (6 quizes each 0.4 points; getting a sum of 2 points from quizes is enough)
-  * Written Assignments: 5.6 points (each of the first four is 0.85 points, and each of the last two is 1.1 points)
+  * Assignments: 6 points
-  * Programming Assignments: 2.4 points (preliminary exercises: 0.4 points, and the next two exercises are each 1 points)
+  * Midterm Exam: 5 points (Lectures part 1, 2, 3)
-  * Midterm Exam: 5 points (Lectures part 1,2,3,4)
+  * Final Exam: 7 points
-  * Final Exam: 5 points (Lectures part 4(Determinant),5,6)
+  * Project and Presentation: 2 points (bonus; there will be a session after the final exam for presentation)
-  * Total Points: 21 points
+  * Total Points: 22 points

 # Academic Dishonsty Policy
 Any student involved in cheating (provider or receiver) will receive a failing grade along with a report to the University Discipline office.
 If you don't have the time to help your friend, do not provide them with the answer.
 You will fail the course!
 Never, ever show your code or homework to anyone.

 # Exams
-Quizzes will be held as the following table on **13:00** for half an hour and will be graded in GradeScope.
+Quizzes will be held as the following table on **15:00** for tem minutes.

 <table border="1" style="width: 100%; text-align: center;">
   <tr>